 What shocked me more was the fact that he felt certain behavior patterns his children have shown over the years may suggest that his dependency on various prescription drugs for many, many years may have been passed, unknowingly, on to his children.

 Illegal use of drugs do terrible things to both the mind and body and I’m sure most all of us would agree.
 Of course, it did not help any that my friend’s doctor thought it best to keep him on the medication for many years.

 So I am now wondering are prescription drugs any different?

 They can do just as much damage to the mind and body as the illegal kind so could he be right.
-Has he unknowingly past down to his children a weakness that may someday blow up in their faces.
+Has he unknowingly passed down to his children a weakness that may someday blow up in their faces?
 God, I hope not.
 For the sake of his children, and my found again best mate and his wife.
 I dread to think what kind of ticking time bomb they may have.